richanna/Identity-Events/draft-ietf-secevent-http-push.md

 described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

-Throughout this document all figures MAY contain spaces and extra line-wrapping for readability and space limitations.
+Throughout this document all figures may contain spaces and extra line-wrapping for readability and space limitations.

 Definitions {#defn}